-Junior (11U/12U - 5th and 6th grade) and Senior (13U/14U/15U - 7th and 8th grade) – Each division will consist of 1 Husker team (see below) and teams of equal talent.
-(Balanced) Those players who are selected for the Husker team will not play on one of the Balanced teams.
+Junior (11U/12U - 5th and 6th grade) and Senior (13U/14U/15U - 7th and 8th grade) – The structure of these divisions is dependent upon registration numbers as well as coaching availability.
+The Junior division will consist of one Husker team for 6th grade, one Husker team for 5th grade and one 5th/6th team (see below) Those players who are selected for the Husker team will not play on the 5/6 Balanced team.
 All teams in these divisions will play other towns in Westchester, Putnam, Rockland, Orange and Dutchess counties and Connecticut and Long Island .
 The target is for each team to play 10-12 games plus some additional jamborees.
 Each team will have a minimum of 2 practices a week.

 Balanced – Our plan is to field two or 3 balanced teams at each level, but can change based on registration.
 These teams will play in the Hudson Valley league and will compete against teams from Westchester and Putnam counties.
 We will continue to stress development of the fundamentals of the games and equal participation is required.

-Husker - There will be (1) 5/6 team this year and (1) 7/8 team this year.
+Husker - There will be one 6th grade Husker team, one 5th grade Husker team and one 7/8th Husker team this year.
 A separate notification will be sent with details, requirements, dates and etc. so players can register for the Husker tryout.
 This team will be selected as a result of a tryout and will play a more competitive schedule and will also participate in jamborees.
 Participation on this team is not mandatory but everyone who registers for the division and meets Husker requirement is eligible to tryout.
 If you are not selected for the Husker team, you will be assigned to one of the Balanced teams.
-In an effort to optimize our coaching expertise and the further development of our Husker travel teams, effective with the 2017 Spring season, YAC Boys lacrosse has a restriction that all athletes who play on the Husker teams must reside within the Yorktown Central School District.
+In an effort to optimize our coaching expertise and the further development of our Husker travel teams YAC Boys lacrosse has a restriction that all athletes who play on the Husker teams must reside within the Yorktown Central School District.

 Please note: For those players who are not selected for a Husker team: Each week a small number of players who were not initially selected may get an opportunity to play in a Husker level game to gain some experience.
 This is optional as we realize this is not for everyone.
 We will reach out to the various division coaches for feedback on which kids are working hard and would appreciate the opportunity to play against a higher level.
 The goal is to get a larger number of kids experience playing at a higher level while also giving them an environment to continue to develop their skills within a Balanced environment.
 The Husker teams will continue to stress the fundamentals of the game, and will compete against teams in Westchester, Putnam, Dutchess, Rockland and Connecticut and Long Island.

-For all junior and senior teams, winning of the contest is secondary to the development of ALL players.
+For all divisions, winning of the contest is secondary to the development of ALL players.

 For further questions -